MrCornau/HowToFindLeadUsersOnline-Fast/README.md

 #### 3. NounMatcher | <sub><sup>01\*FindPatterns.py</sup></sub>

-Another pattern of describing one's own inventions was found to be the use of certain nouns in combination with a pronoun.
-For example, \*'my creation’\_.
+Another pattern for describing one's inventions was the use of certain nouns in combination with a pronoun.
+For example: \*'my invention'\_.

 ```
 NounMatcher = Matcher(nlp.vocab)